rajannpatel/ubuntupbx/deploy-to-gcp.md

     > Cloud-init v.
 24.1.3-0ubuntu3.3 finished at Thu, 20 Jun 2024 03:53:16 +0000.
 Datasource DataSourceGCELocal.
 Up 666.00 seconds
     > ```

 18. Visit the PBX external IP to finalize the configuration of FreePBX and set up your Trunks and Extensions.
-This command will print the external IP address:
+This command will print the external IP address in a hyperlink printed in your terminal:

         echo "http://$(gcloud compute addresses describe pbx-external-ip --region=$REGION --format='get(address)')"

-## Complete Removal: how to undo the previous steps, and delete everything
+## How to delete everything in Google Cloud

+**WARNING:** The following steps are destructive, and will remove everything created by following the above steps, in Google Cloud.

-The following steps remove the "pbx" VM, its static IP address, and its firewall rules.
+The following steps remove the "pbx" VM, its static IP address, its firewall rules, and its containing Google Cloud project.

 1. List all VMs in this project: